 Strong Hall 135

 Tiffany R. Wang is an associate professor of communication studies and basic course coordinator in the College of Fine Arts at the University of Montevallo.
 She holds a B.S. and M.S. from Texas Christian University and a Ph.D. from the University of Nebraska-Lincoln.

 Wang’s research interests include instructional communication, communication education, and family communication.
 She is an active member of the Alabama Communication Association (ACA), the Central States Communication Association (CSCA), and the National Communication Association (NCA).
 Wang’s research appears in peer-reviewed journals, including Communication Education, Communication Reports, Communication Teacher, The Journal of Continuing Higher Education, Journal of Divorce & Remarriage, Journal of Family Communication, and the TCU Journal of Undergraduate Research and Creativity.

 Wang is also active in disciplinary and university service.
-At the disciplinary level, she edits the CSCA Newsletter, serves on the NCA Lambda Pi Eta Faculty Advisory Board, and holds officer positions in the CSCA Interpersonal and Small Group Communication Interest Group and the NCA Instructional Development Division.
+At the disciplinary level, she serves on the NCA Lambda Pi Eta Faculty Advisory Board and holds officer positions in the CSCA Interpersonal and Small Group Communication Interest Group and the NCA Instructional Development Division.
 At the university level, Wang advises the Lambda Pi Eta Lambda Nu and Alpha Delta Pi Zeta Delta Chapters; serves as Faculty Senate Secretary and Faculty Senate SGA Liaison; and serves on the Human Animal Subjects Research, Intercollegiate Athletics, and Faculty Honors Committees.

-Wang coordinates communication studies internships and teaches courses including Communication Theory, Communication Training and Development, Family Communication, Instructional Communication, Introduction to Communication Research Methods, Small Group Communication, and Social Media and Public Relations.
+Wang teaches courses including Communication Theory, Communication Training and Development, Family Communication, Instructional Communication, Introduction to Communication Research Methods, Small Group Communication, and Social Media and Public Relations.

 Wang lives in Pelham with her Cavalier King Charles Spaniel Lady London Rose.
 She enjoys baking, watching British/historical TV shows/documentaries, and updating London’s Instagram page with pictures from outings and play dates based on social media and public relations best practices.

 Mass Communication Faculty